 Students of the Weaverville Citizens’ Academy are given a foundation of knowledge regarding town government and services.
 This foundation and interaction with the town’s key department staff creates a stronger, informed community, which makes it easier for the town government to function smoothly.

-Sessions are held once per month, January through July, every third Thursday evening from 6 to 8 p.m.
-The award of certificates and final wrap-up of the annual Weaverville Citizens’ Academy is held in July.
+Sessions are held once per month, usually January through July, every third Thursday evening from 6 to 8 p.m.
+The award of certificates and final wrap-up of the annual Weaverville Citizens’ Academy is held in July or August.

 In order to graduate, participants are expected to attend at least five of the seven sessions and attend one Weaverville Town Council meeting.

-Application to the program is required.
+Applications to the program is required.
 Applications may be sent to Weaverville Town Manager Selena Coffey via mail at P.O.
-Box 338, Weaverville, NC 28787, or via email at [email protected]llenc.org.
+Box 338, Weaverville, NC 28787, or via email at [email protected].
 Applications may also be hand-delivered to the Weaverville Town Hall, 30 South Main Street.